andrewtong0/TwitterImageGrabber/README.md

 DISCLAIMER: Please use this extension responsibly and respect the intellectual property rights of others.
 This extension does not permit copyright infringing activities through its usage, nor do I encourage heinous or illegal activities through the utilization of this program.

 ### What it does
 - twitterImageGrabber provides an icon shortcut to easily access the full resolution of an image for viewing or saving.
-This extension is to help aid frustration with a bug where some images on Twitter are saveable.
+This extension is to help aid frustration with a bug where some images on Twitter are inconsistently unsaveable.
 This inconsistency is fixed through this extension.

 ### Usage
 1. Find the image you would like to save